 WHAT IS EMDR?

 The mind can heal itself naturally, in the same way as the body does.
 Much of this natural coping mechanism occurs during sleep, particularly during rapid eye movement (REM) sleep.
-Francine Shapiro developed Eye Movement Desensitization and Reprocessing (EMDR) in 1987, utilizing this natural process in order to successfully treat Post-traumatic Stress Disorder (PTSD).
-Since then, EMDR has been used to effectively treat a wide range of mental health problems.
+Francine Shapiro developed Eye Movement Desensitization and Reprocessing (EMDR), since 1972 utilizing this natural process in order to treat Post-traumatic Stress Disorder (PTSD).
+Since then, EMDR has been used to effectively treat a wider range of mental health problems.

 EMDR AND TRAUMA